InvertGames/uFrame.Documentation/pages/controller.md

 }
 ```

-If you want to create an instance of a ViewModel of a different VM type, you can do this with an extension method:
+If you want to create an instance of a ViewModel of a different VM type, you can do this with a `CreateViewModel<>()` extension method:

 ```csharp
 public class MainMenuRootController : MainMenuRootControllerBase {